rvesse/stardog-docs/src/docs/timeline.html.md

 toc: false
 ---

-This chapter gives an overview of major features and other notable changes to Stardog.
+This page briefly lists major features and other notable changes to Stardog from 1.0 to 2.0; it will be updated for each new release.
 For a complete list of changes, including notable bug fixes, see the [Release Notes](/docs/RELEASE_NOTES.txt).

 ## 2.0